camptocamp/c2cgeoportal/doc/developer/debugging.rst

 `Firebug <https://addons.mozilla.org/fr/firefox/addon/firebug/>`_ (for Firefox) or Chrome development tool is very useful.

-In case of 500 errors have a look at the apache logs, located at ``/var/www/vhosts/<vhost_name>/logs/error.log``.
+In case of 500 errors have a look at the apache logs, located at ``/var/www/vhosts/<vhost_name>/logs/<vhost_name>_error.log``.
 If we call a service behind a proxy, the log entry actually references the final URL.
-Therefore you may call the latter URL directly on the server by typing ``curl "<url>"``.
+Therefore you may call the latter URL directly on the server by typing ``curl "http://localhost/<path>" -H Host:<server_name>``.

+If the ``pyramid_debugtoolbar`` is enabled the error is directly returned in the query that fails.

 For print-related issues have a look at the logs in the ``/srv/tomcat/tomcat1/logs/mapfish-print.log`` file.

 Mapserver